 Facing health issues

-The first type of financial crisis everyone faces from time to time is caused by health issues.
+The first type of family wealth crisis everyone faces from time to time is caused by health issues.
 It means you can’t work.
 Some people can’t afford to stop going to work and that immediately affect their bottom line.

 If the bread winners in your family work for other people, they have limited sick days.
 If the bread winners in your family run their own business, they have even fewer sick days to make up for lost income.